Advocates: Emails show that census question discriminates

 The Justice Department has denied that the new documents show discriminatory intent.
 A spokeswoman declined further comment Saturday.

-A spokesman for the Census Bureau didn’t respond to a question about whether the agency wished to comment.
+A spokesman for the Census Bureau didn’t respond to a question seeking comment.

-Media representatives for the Census Bureau didn’t immediately respond to emails seeking comment.

 The Justice Department lawyers wrote in a filing in the Maryland case that “there is no basis to revisit this Court’s prior determination that it could not ‘connect the dots’ between the Secretary’s decision and evidence of third parties’ animus.”